 If your bladder is a bloody nuisance then go and talk to a someone who can help you.
 It was many years until I could man-up and talk about it.

 It all started in 1972, 22 years before my diagnosis.
-I eventually saw a Uro Neurolgist at the Neurological hospital in Queens Square London in 2016 who said I needed Botox.
-In February 2017 I had Botox injections, a very large elephant then left the room.
+I eventually saw a Uro Neurolgist at the Neurological hospital in Queen Square London in 2016 who said I needed Botox.
+In February 2017 I had my first Botox injection.
+A very large elephant then left the room.

 I will eventually tell you the full story.
 Meanwhile these are my stories.
 I hope they help you to understand the problem and find a solution.